 The fees seem pretty good value, given they include morning snack, lunch and match tea.
 Nursery (full-time): £550 a term for one full day each week; Reception: £3,500; Year 1 and 2: £3,950; Years 3 and 4: £4,975; Years 5 and 6: £5,260; Years 7-8: £5,325.
 There are generous discounts if you have more than one child at the school: 5% for a second child, and 10% for the third and subsequent children.
 If older children go on to King Edward’s Witley the discount is maintained.

 Those who know Barrow Hills say that children grow in confidence and resilience here.
 The school looks for talent in the individual and nurtures it – whether that be academic, sporting, artistic or musical.
 But the school encourages ambition and excellence, and turns out happy and well-rounded children.

 Parents also love the strong sense of community within the school, which is evident at whole-school get-togethers as well as a yearly parents’ party.

 Good for: I think most children would thrive here.
 Yes, it’s an outdoorsy, sporty school, but the arts and everything else on offer are equally strong.
 The ethos is about finding things that you like doing and getting the most out of life, and who wouldn’t enjoy that?

 Not for: I’m struggling to think of children or parents who wouldn’t love this school.
-Although I guess if you’re after a big school, this may not be the one to go for.
+Although I guess if you’re after a big school or one that’s based in a town, this may not be the one to go for.

 Dare to disagree?
-Don’t take my word for it, there are Open Mornings on Fri 5 Oct and Mon 8 Oct from 9.30am.
+Don’t take my word for it, there are open mornings and tours throughout the year.
 Book here.